tirthGajjar/helloworld-express/README.md

 # Node.js/Express Starter

-A boilerplate and reference implementation for Node.js backend built with Express, Waterline, Bull, ...
+A boilerplate and reference implementation for Node.js backend built with Express, Waterline, Bull, GraphQL, ...

 ## Requirements